cidgoh/ffp_phylogeny/README.md

 -------
 **References**

-The development of the ff-phylogeny should be attributed to:
+The development of the ffp-phylogeny command line software should be attributed to:

 Sims GE, Jun S-R, Wu GA, Kim S-H. Alignment-free genome comparison with feature frequency profiles (FFP) and optimal resolutions.
 Proceedings of the National Academy of Sciences of the United States of America 2009;106(8):2677-2682. doi:10.1073/pnas.0813249106.